 If you're turning your eggs by hand it needs to be

-done at the very least three times a day.
+done at the very least four times a day.

 Mark each egg on both sides (before I had an automatic turner I used an 'X' on one side and 'O' on the other) and turn them halfway round each time.

-If you're doing this manually it probably won't be possible for you to turn every hour for 24 hours!
-Do it as often as you can but at the very least, three times a day.
+If you're turning manually it probably won't be possible for you to turn every hour for 24 hours.
+Do it as often as you can but at the very least, four times a day.

-This is so important that I would advise you to set some kind of alarm to remind you it's time to turn.
+This is such an important requirement of chicken egg incubation that I would advise you to set some kind of alarm to remind you it's time to turn.

 The best anyone can do is to make sure the eggs you choose for hatching are the best available.